Finschia/finschia-sdk/docs/core/proto-docs.md

 <a name="lbm.token.v1.EventRenounced"></a>

 ### EventRenounced
-EventRenounced is emitted when a grantee abandons its permission.
+EventRenounced is emitted when a grantee renounces its permission.

 Since: 0.46.0 (finschia)